sara-nl/EAR-harvest-heterogenous-energy-plugin/etc/README.md

 Environment variables configuration
 -----------------------------------
 The EAR library and daemon behaviour is defined by a set of enviroment variables.
 You can define this environment variables before launching a job.
-Also, the SLURM plugin or the scripts provided for launching jobs directly calling MPI, makes use of a default configuration file, which gives value to these environment variables if aren't set before.
+Also, the SLURM plugin and the scripts provided for launching jobs directly calling MPI, makes use of a default configuration file, which gives value to these environment variables if aren't set before.

 Environment variables list
 --------------------------